biocorecrg/SIB_course_nextflow_Nov_2021/README.md

 ### Learning objectives

-About containers:
 * Locate and fetch Docker/Singularity images from dedicated repositories.
 * Execute/Run a Docker/Singularity container from the command line.
-* Build Docker container from an existing recipe.
-* Design/Write a Docker recipe.
 * Convert Docker to Singularity image.

 About Nextflow: